tyrell/movievibes/README.md

 - 🧠 Use a local Large Language Model (LLM) via Spring AI to:
   - Determine the **vibe** of a movie
   - Recommend **similar movies**
+- 🎨 Modern React + TypeScript frontend with custom CSS
+- 📱 Responsive design for all devices
-- 🧾 Structured JSON responses
+- 🧾 Structured JSON API responses with full movie metadata
+- ⚡ Real-time loading states and error handling
+- 🎯 2-minute timeout for AI operations
+- 🖼️ Movie poster images for main movies and recommendations
-- ✅ Ready for UI or API consumers
+- ✅ Ready for production deployment
-- 🧪 Easily testable and extensible

 ---